 The more we allow the bad, allow ourselves to feel the way we do without supression, without searching for peace, the less respect we give it and the stronger and more resiliant we become.
 The less we use our minds to solve a problem time and time again, the more flexible and at peace it becomes.
 This of course goes against our impulse to fix things, we have a scratch and we itch it, we are always looking for comfort.
 But it is this looking for comfort with anxiety that keeps us in the cycle.

 I am sure everyone who has improved or recovered here will say one thing.
 That they hardly if ever fight or battle with how they are feeling now, that they have stopped trying to mentally run around and solve the problem.
-It really is about letting things go, throwing away all your coping tools.
-It’s almost like being stripped naked and just being you again with all the past anxiety baggage left behind.
+It really is about letting things go, throwing away all your coping tools and strategies.

-I dropped and no longer had aims of who I wanted to be, about how i wanted to feel, whilst I was always aiming, then the fight was still on each day, striving to be something or someone or to feel a certain way.
-This led to tremendous relif in the long run and made me feel far more relaxed, a relaxed mind leads to a relaxed body.
-I had to learn though not to fight towards relaxation or seek it out like I did on the holiday I mentioned earlier.
+I personally dropped every thing and no longer had aims of who I wanted to be, about how I wanted to feel.
+Whilst I was always aiming, then the fight was still on each day, striving to be something or someone or to feel a certain way.
+This led to tremendous relif in the long run and made me feel far more relaxed as my mind had far less to do and a relaxed mind leads to a relaxed body, an over worked, frantic mind just leads to suffering.

 To finish I remember a documentary on T.V about a lady who was burnt very badly in a fire when she was younger and at first she hid away, hated her refelection, was full of hate and self pity.
 Her life was utterly miserable, she was full of hate and self pity , all created because whe did not want to be who she was.
 When asked what turned her life around, she said it was the day she finally accepted herself for who she was, this was the only thing that truly brought her peace and gave her, her life back.